 So don’t be disheartened if you can’t find what you want.
 If it’s not available or is out of your budget, you can often find something to duplicate the “look” that is perhaps less expensive than your original choice.
 One of the best resources for this is TileBar.
 I love the Denver showroom.

-And, of course, while trends are important to keep in mind, tile decisions are ultimately a matter of taste and personal preference.
-As a homeowner, you’re the one who will be living with the design decisions for years to come.
+While trends are important to keep in mind, tile decisions are ultimately a matter of taste and personal preference.
+If you’re the homeowner, you’re the one who will be living with the design decisions for years to come.
 Any trend you strongly dislike is a trend that is safe to ignore.

 The current trend I plan to keep ignoring is terrazzo.
 I know, I know, terrazzo is “hot.”
 But it looks a bit too commercial to me.
 You’ll often find it in schools, offices, and banks — particularly those made or renovated in the 70s or 80s.
 My reaction to it is exactly, “Meh.”
 So while you’re likely to keep seeing articles about terrazzo for bathroom countertops and beyond, hold off unless you really love it.
 Think about what you want to be happy to live with and gaze upon, day after day.